kupehtci/DOCUMENTATION/NETWORKING/DNS - Domain Name System.md

 * *iterative query OR Nonrecursive query**
 * ***Inverse queries**

+### AUTHORITATIVE RESPONSES

+Because all DNS server not stores all records avaliable, the different DNS queries can be temporally stored in a DNS server cache and can be consulted until the DNS server expires them or are renew again.

+If the server not always store that DNS records and its only in its cache, the response of the query would be non-authoritative.

+On other hand, if the server always store that DNS record, it would response an <span style="color:MediumSlateBlue;">authoritative</span> response.

 ## What is a recursive query?

 A recursive query is a kind of query, in which the DNS server, who received your query will do all the job of fetching the answer, and giving it back to you.
 During this process, the DNS server might also query other DNS server's in the internet on your behalf, for the answer.